michapringle/codesorcerer/README.md

   - With Gradle
 - Tutorial
   - What Is Generated
-  - Creating a simple bean
+  - Creating a Simple Bean
-  - Creating a larger bean
+  - Creating a Complex Bean
-  - Creating an inheritance hierarchy
+  - Creating an Inheritance Hierarchy
   - Creating a Cyclic Bean
   - Updating an Existing Instance
+  - Adding Custom Code
+  - Using Javax Validation Annotations
+  - Using Guava Predicates
+  - Using Guava Functions
+  - Using Guava Equivalence
+  - Using Guava Orderings
 - Alternative Tools
 - Authors